michelled/weavly.org/src/activities/pattern-creation.md

   - Draw Shapes
   - Explore Action Blocks
 description: This activity involves creating patterns with the Weavly coding environment.
+metaImage: /assets/media/pattern_creation.png
+metaImageAlt: "An illustration showing a hand creating a repeated pattern on the Weavly scene. "
 whatYouNeed: |-
   ### Tools